Definition

 6. Penetration testing

 Penetration testing builds on security testing.
 In this type of test, the API is attacked by a person with limited or no knowledge of the software.
-This enables testers to analyze the attack vector from an outside perspective.
+This lets testers analyze the attack vector from an outside perspective.
 The attacks used in penetration testing can be limited to specific elements of the API or can target the API in its entirety.

-Diagram of the six steps of penetration testing.
+A diagram showing the six steps of penetration testing.

 7. Fuzz testing